-The next day, open enrollment began for summer and next school year, and I went to sign up.
+The next day, open enrollment at my apartment complex began for summer and next school year, and I went to sign up.
 I love my current location, and I had to move thrice last year and I would be damned if I was going to do it again so soon.
 If my neighbors had a problem with me then they could leave, and I've since heard that they will, though I don't know if it has anything to do with me.
 I also soon returned to opening my blinds for most of the day as I've always done to maximize natural light and minimize my electricity bill (though most of it is still blocked by trees and recycle bins) but now to also send the message I'm not afraid of you, I mean I am, but I won't let you intimidate me out of living my life.
 While sitting in my living room on a Sunday morning I've seen them look in my living room window at me before scurrying past like anxious little rodents.
 Like they're literally scared of me when all I ever did was be nice to them.
 Such idiocy is so unreal I don't even know how to feel about it.

 I've been able to avoid more than occasional glimpses of them, with one notable exception.
 One Sunday evening I walked into the Spectrum, the basketball stadium on campus where the annual Joseph Smith Memorial Devotional was being held, and there C stood not three meters in front of me, in her campus employee uniform, facing a perpendicular direction.
 Terror paralyzed me for a moment that seemed like an hour, but I quickly realized that if she turned her head to the left and saw me she would probably call a SWAT team, so I bolted past her, through the crowd, at least halfway around the stadium, not slowing down when I heard some guy behind me say "Hey, there's Nick!
 Hey, Nick!
 Nick!
 He's got headphones on.
 Nick!"
 Of course I knew he was talking about/to me because Nick is second only to Christian on the list of things that people think my name is.
 I found a nice isolated seat close to the action where I could relax a little and process the unwelcome moment.